-Figure 105: Testing a rule table without tests
+Figure 107: Testing a rule table without tests

-In the pop-up window, click Run.The results of the testing are displayed.
+- 2. To run a test for the currently opened module and its dependent modules only, ensure that the Within Current Module Only option is selected. - In the pop-up window, click Run.
+The results of the testing are displayed.